-Retreat centers rustic lodges and cabins which are used for school field trips, church group or business retreats, and family reunions.
-Retreat center hosts assist visitors with check in, logistics, and facilities.
-Retreat center hosts may also perform some maintenance duties around the facility.
+Retreat centers are rustic lodges and cabins, which are used for school field trips, church group or business retreats, and family reunions.
+Retreat center hosts assist visitors with check in, logistics, and use of facilities.
+Retreat center hosts may also perform some light maintenance duties around the facility.

 Interpretive hosts assist at interpretive centers, museums and lighthouses.
 They often give interpretive center tours, host beach and nature walks, or present campfire programs.

 Marine hosts assist boaters as they enter the marine park area, inform them about park facilities and moorage, alert boaters of weather conditions, and let them know about unique areas to explore.
-Unlike other hosts, marine hosts are required to stay for a minimum of two weeks.
+Unlike other hosts, marine hosts are required to stay for a minimum of one to two weeks, depending on the location.
 Marine hosts must have their own boat.

 how to apply